9dots/devy/featureTemplate.md

 ### discover (30-45 minutes)

 ### produce (20 minutes)
-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for {{feature}}.

 1. Fill in handout
 2. Discuss plans